-You should note that the instances where a credit card is mentioned means that it can only be used as long as it contains both your photo and a signature.
+You should note that you can use a credit card only if it contains your photo and a signature.
 Your credit card can be used as your secondary ID as long as your signature is on it and it isn’t expired.
 Major credit cards, department store and gasoline credit cards qualify.

 Arrival time for the exam

-Getting to the examination center early enough is important, as you will have extra time to familiarize yourself with the environment and get yourself into the exam mood.
-The CCSP exam requires that you arrive at the examination center at least 30 minutes before the start of the exam.
+Getting to the examination center early enough is important, so you will have extra time to familiarize yourself with the environment and get into the exam mood.
+You must arrive at the examination center at least 30 minutes before the start of the exam.

 Policies on rescheduling, late arrivals and cancellations

-In the event that you arrive 15 minutes after the exam has begun, you will be considered late.
+If you arrive 15 minutes after the exam has begun, you will be considered late.
 In this case, you may forfeit your assigned seat.
-It is, however, up to the test center to decide whether or not to allow you to take the exam without affecting others’ start times.
-Pearson VUE understands that sometimes unavoidable circumstances may lead to you getting late; they will thus make all possible attempts to accommodate you if you are late, but if all attempts fail you then will be turned away.
+It is, however, up to the test center to decide whether to allow you to take the exam without affecting others’ start times.
+Pearson VUE understands that sometimes unavoidable circumstances may lead to you getting late; they will thus make all possible attempts to accommodate you but, if all attempts fail, you will be turned away.
 Under those circumstances, your results will read within the system as a no-show.
 You will have to forfeit your exam fee.

-In order for you to cancel or reschedule your exam, you need to contact Pearson VUE either online at least 48 hours prior to your exam or by phone at least 24 hours before your exam.
-There are charges that you will incur.
+To cancel or reschedule your exam, you need to contact Pearson VUE online at least 48 hours before or by phone at least 24 hours before your exam.
 Pearson VUE will charge $50 as a reschedule fee and a cancellation fee of $100.

 You failed the test.
 When can you retake the CCSP?